microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 Note that we use the ICD4 in-circuit debugger to program the dsPIC, but any type of Microchip In-Circuit Debugger can be used here.

+Please follow these steps to run the ILLC board in open loop mode.

-1. Connect computer to DP-PIM via USB cable
+1. Connect computer directly to DP-PIM via USB cable (USB Micro Type-B on DP-PIM).
-2. Connect computer to ICD4, connect ICD4 to 6 pin header on DP-PIM
+2. Connect computer to ICD4 via USB cable, connect ICD4 to 6 pin header on DP-PIM via RJ11 cable and RJ11 to ICSP adapter.
-3. Connect poti to 6 pin header on LLC power board as shown above
+3. Connect poti (5kR or 10kR) to 6 pin header on LLC power board as shown above.
-4. Set poti wiper to max setting
+4. Set poti wiper to max setting.
 5. Connect input terminal of LLC power board to DC source capable of providing at least 40V.
 Leave DC source off for now.
-6. Connect scope probe to TP100 (this is phase A high-side primary drive signal, ensuring to ground the scope at GND_S (not GND_P).
+6. Connect scope probe to TP100 (this is phase A high-side primary drive signal) ensuring to ground the scope at GND_S (not GND_P).
 7. Connect a voltmeter to the output terminals of the LLC power board.
-8. Connect output terminals of LLC power board to resistor or constant current load (set to around 0.5A or 20R), turn on the load if it is an e-load
+8. Connect output terminals of LLC power board to resistive or constant current load (set current load to around 0.5A or resistive load to around 20R), turn on the load if it is an e-load.
-9. Open illc project in MPLABx.
-Set as main project, then download the firmware to the dsPIC on the DP-PIM
+9. Open ILLC project in MPLABx.
+Set as the main project, then download the firmware to the dsPIC on the DP-PIM.
 10. When the firmware is running, you should see
-   * the red LED on the DP-PIM slow blinking, indicating that the firmware is running
+   * the red LED on the DP-PIM slow blinking, indicating that the firmware is running.
-   *  the green LED on the power board slow blinking, indicating that the power supply is not running
+   *  the green LED on the power board slow blinking, indicating that the power supply is not running.
-   *  the red LED on the power board is on, indicating that a fault is active
+   *  the red LED on the power board is on, indicating that a fault is active.
-11. Turn on the DC source, setting it to 40V.
+11. Set the DC source to 40V.
 Set current limit to 1.2A or lower.
+Turn on DC source.
-12. Short press the user button on the LLC power board.
+12. Short press the USER button on the LLC power board.
 This turns on the converter.
-The status LED should be as follows
+The status LEDs should behave as follows:
-    * Green LED on power board on, indicating that the power supply is running
+    * Green LED on power board constant on, indicating that the power supply is running.
-    * Red LED on power board slow-blinking, indicating that open-loop mode is active
+    * Red LED on power board slow-blinking, indicating that open-loop mode is active.
-13. Check the PWM signal on TP100 with a scope.
-It should have a frequency of around 1MHz, and a duty cycle of around 45%.
+13. Check the PWM signal on TP100 with an oscilloscope.
+The signal should have a frequency of around 1MHz, and a duty cycle of 45%.
-14. Check the output voltage, with 0.5A load, it should be around 7.4V.
+14. Check the output voltage with the voltmeter: with 0.5A load, it should be around 7.4V.
-15. Move the poti wiper towards the min setting, observe the signal on TP100 and the output voltage, you should see the frequency of the signal on TP100 decreasing, the duty staying (approximately) the same, and the output voltage increasing.
+15. Move the poti wiper slowly towards the min setting.
+While doing this, observe the signal on TP100 and the output voltage, you should see the frequency of the signal on TP100 decreasing, the duty staying (approximately) the same, and the output voltage increasing.
 16. With the poti wiper at the min setting, the signal on TP100 should have a frequency of 800kHz and a duty cycle of 45%.
 With a 0.5A load, the output voltage should be around 10.7V.

-Note that at power-up, the firmware checks if a potentiometer is connected, and if so, uses the voltage on the potentiometer wiper for the output voltage reference.
-If a potentiometer is not connected, the output voltage reference is set at 9V.
+Note that at power-up, the firmware checks if a potentiometer is connected, and if so, the voltage on the potentiometer wiper sets the output voltage reference.
+If a potentiometer is not connected, the output voltage reference is fixed at 9V.
+The firmware will not detect that the poti is present if the poti is connected after power up, so you need to reset the dsPIC if this is the case.

 <span id="closed-loop-test"><a name="closed-loop-test"> </a></span>